Functional calculus for a bounded $C_0$-semigroup on Hilbert space: Introduction

-This improves Haase's estimate mentioned above.
+This improves Haase's estimate (\ref{MH}) mentioned above.
 Our work also improves \cite[Theorem 4.4]{bgt1} in the Hilbert space case.
-Indeed we show in Section \ref{Besov} that the Besov algebra considered in \cite{haa1,bgt1} is included in $\A(\C_+)$, with an estimate $\norm{\,\cdotp}_{\A}\lesssim \norm{\,\cdotp}_{\B}$, and we also show that the converse is wrong.
+Indeed we show in Section \ref{Besov} that the Besov algebra considered in \cite{haa1,bgt1} is included in $\A(\C_+)$, with an estimate $\norm{\,\cdotp}_{\A}\lesssim \norm{\,\cdotp}_{\B_0}$, and we also show that the converse is not true.

-In general, our main result (Corollary \ref{main3}) does hold true on non Hibertian Banach spaces.
+In general, our main result (Corollary \ref{main3}) does not hold true on non-Hibertian Banach spaces (see the start of Section \ref{Banach}).
 In Section \ref{Banach}, following ideas from \cite{arn2, arn1, lem1}, we give a Banach space version of Corollary \ref{main3}, using the notion of $\gamma$-boundedness.
 Namely we show that if $A$ is the negative generator of a bounded $C_0$-semigroup $(T_t)_{t\geq 0}$ on a Banach space $X$, then the set $\{T_t\, :\, t\geq 0\}\subset B(X)$ is $\gamma$-bounded if and only if there exists a $\gamma$-bounded homomorphism $\rho_A\colon\A(\C_+)\to B(X)$ satisfying (\ref{compatible}).
 This should be regarded as a semigroup version of \cite[Theorem 4.4]{lem1}, where a characterization of $\gamma$-bounded continuous representations of amenable groups was established.

 Our results make crucial use of Fourier multipliers on the Hardy space $H^1(\R)$.
 Section \ref{MultH1} is devoted to this topic.
 In particular we establish the following result of independent interest: if a bounded operator $T\colon H^1(\R)\to H^1(\R)$ commutes with translations, then there exists a bounded continuous function $m\colon\R_+^*\to\C$ such that $\norm{m}_\infty\leq\norm{T}$ and for any $h\in H^1(\R)$, $\widehat{T(h)} = m\widehat{h}$.